Mobile, Alabama: 19th century

-By the time Mobile was included in the Mississippi Territory in 1813, the population had dwindled to roughly 300 people.
-The city was included in the Alabama Territory in 1817, after Mississippi gained statehood.
-Alabama was granted statehood in 1819; Mobile's population had increased to 809 by that time.
+When Mobile was included in the Mississippi Territory in 1813, the population had dwindled to roughly 300 people.
+The territory was split in 1817, and the eastern half, including the Mobile Bay area, became the Alabama Territory for two years before being admitted to the union as the state of Alabama.
+Mobile's population had increased to 809 by that time.
 Mobile was well situated for trade, as its location tied it to a river system that served as the principal navigational access for most of Alabama and a large part of Mississippi.
 River transportation was aided by the introduction of steamboats in the early decades of the 19th century.
 By 1822, the city's population had risen to 2,800.

-The Industrial Revolution in Great Britain created shortages of cotton, driving up prices on world markets.
+The Industrial Revolution in Great Britain created shortages of cotton, increasing prices on world markets.
 Much land well suited to growing cotton lies in the vicinity of the Mobile River, and its main tributaries the Tombigbee and Alabama Rivers.
-A plantation economy using slave labor developed in the region and as a consequence Mobile's population quickly grew.
-It came to be settled by attorneys, cotton factors, doctors, merchants and other professionals seeking to capitalize on trade with the upriver areas.

-From the 1830s onward, Mobile expanded into a city of commerce with a primary focus on the cotton and slave trades.
-Many slaves were transported by ship in the coastwise slave trade from the Upper South.
-There were many businesses in the city related to the slave trade – people to make clothes, food, and supplies for the slave traders and their wards.
-The city's booming businesses attracted merchants from the North; by 1850 10% of its population was from New York City, which was deeply involved in the cotton industry.
+A plantation economy using slave labor developed in the region and Mobile's population quickly grew.
+From the 1830s onward, Mobile expanded into a city of commerce focused on the cotton and slave trades.
+Slaves were transported by ship in the coastwise slave trade from the Upper South.
+Many businesses in the city were related to the slave trade, and the city's booming businesses attracted merchants from the North; by 1850 10% of its population was from New York City, which was deeply involved in the cotton industry.

 Mobile was the slave-trading center of the state until the 1850s, when it was surpassed by Montgomery.

-The prosperity stimulated a building boom that was underway by the mid-1830s, with the building of some of the most elaborate structures the city had seen up to that point.
+The prosperity stimulated a building boom that was underway by the mid-1830s.
 This was cut short in part by the Panic of 1837 and yellow fever epidemics.
 The waterfront was developed with wharves, terminal facilities, and fireproof brick warehouses.
 The exports of cotton grew in proportion to the amounts being produced in the Black Belt; by 1840 Mobile was second only to New Orleans in cotton exports in the nation.

-With the economy so focused on one crop, Mobile's fortunes were always tied to those of cotton, and the city weathered many financial crises.
 Mobile slaveholders owned relatively few slaves compared to planters in the upland plantation areas, but many households had domestic slaves, and many other slaves worked on the waterfront and on riverboats.
-The last slaves to enter the United States from the African trade were brought to Mobile on the slave ship Clotilda.
-Among them was Cudjoe Lewis, who in the 1920s became the last survivor of the slave trade.
+The last slaves to enter the United States from the African trade were brought to Mobile on the slave ship Clotilda, including Cudjoe Lewis, who was the last survivor of the slave trade.